jnoms/SAT/README.md

 `sat cluster_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
 `sat query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.
 `sat add_uniprot_information_to_alignments` - After retreiving the uniprot unformation using query_uniprot, adds the information as columns to the alignment file.
+`sat filter_alignments` - This filters for alignments below/above a specified value in a specified column, and can also filter to keep a maximum number of queries per alignment.

 ## Fasta-focused
 `sat chunk_fasta` - Splits a fasta file into overlapping or non-overlapping chunks.